Eirfand1/Eirfand1/README.md

 ## / About me /
 - Currently studying web development
 - Like linux
-- I'm not anime character
+- Looking for internship or mini project

 ## / Tools and Languages /